Quick Links

 Ensure you also read the most recent Government of Canada travel advisory for your own country and the countries you may be transiting through before making your travel decisions and arrangements.

-Study Permit & Post Graduation Work Permit Questions
+Study Permit Questions

-Studies completed online from outside Canada after December 31, 2023 will not be counted toward the length of a future PGWP.
 If your study permit is not approved by the tuition fee payment deadline of your new term, we strongly recommend that you drop your registered courses and defer your application to the next available intake.

 If your study permit will expire soon and you need more time to complete your program, you should apply to extend your study permit via IRCC Online Services before the expiry date of your study permit.

 If your study permit expires while your extension application is being processed, you will still be able to continue studying because you will have maintained (implied) status.
-We recommend applying three months before your study permit expires to allow for longer processing times.
+We recommend applying at least three months before your study permit expires to allow for longer processing times.

 Follow the step-by-step instructions outlined in Module 9 in your International Student Welcome Guide on e-Learn.